SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-How-to-use-darkflow-with-Intel-Movidius-Neural-Compute-Stick.md

 mvNCCompile built_graph/tiny-yolo-voc.pb -s 12 -in input -on output -o built_graph/tiny-yolo-voc.graph
 ```

-Now, run this to see the result, with movidius plugged in of course
+Now, run this to see the result, with your ```Intel Movidius Neural Compute Stick``` plugged in:

 ```
 python3 test_movidius.py -i video.avi
 ```
-Congrats, you have succesfully run a TinyYOLO model on movidius stick! expect similar results when exporting them to the edge!
+Congrats, you have succesfully run a TinyYOLO model on movidius stick!
+Expect similar results when exporting them to the edge!

 # Edge example

 Grab a coffee and something to do because the procedures are largely the same, but taking a lot longer in an environment like raspberry pi or other device.
 Do note to use ```make api``` instead of ```make``` when building ncsdk2.

 This time, you do not need to train a model, but just import a model like the example above.

+Hope this blog has been of help.
+Drop me an email if you have any questions.
+Thanks.